etianen/django-python3-ldap/README.rst

 - Authenticate users with an LDAP server.
 - Sync LDAP users with a local Django database.
 - Supports custom Django user models.
-- Works in Python 3!
+- Works in Python 2 and 3!

 Installation